mathworks/Remote-Audio-Player/README.md

 ## Overview
 Here is a possible usage scenario:
 User machine -- MATLAB Web App Server -- Lab machine Any user can control the Lab machine through the web browser.
 The code at the Web Server is running in the server and is communicating with the Lab machine.
 The sound processing and playing is done at the Lab machine.
+The user access the web server through a web browser.
+Another usage scenario is to have the user control app and responding code both be running in the same PC but through two instances.
+The code is default to this scenario.

 These files intend to demonstrate an application running with two instances.
 The application allows a user to play an audio file, adjust a fourth-order filter to notch a frequency band and to toggle the use of the filter ON and OFF.
 The GUI side will send user selections to the player side.
 The player side will send the audio data back to the GUI for display.